rgulle4/lacyfx/README.md

 sustainability based on a cradle to gate analysis.
 The tool will be linked with the Pavement MEPDG design software.
-It will use the MEPDG software design output as search criteria in the data base to select the most sustainable mix design based on environmental and economic performance.
+It will use the MEPDG software design output as search criteria in the data base to select the most sustainable averaged_Mix design based on environmental and economic performance.

 Demonstration of the developed sustainable pavement design tool will